RomanPrybluda/RomanPrybluda/README.md

 🚗 **[TFAuto](https://github.com/RomanPrybluda/TFAuto)** – automotive blog, developed during an internship at [TechFabric](https://www.techfabric.com/).
 🍫 **[OnlineStore](https://github.com/RomanPrybluda/OnlineStore)** – team project for **craft sweets**.

+> ⚓ "Code is like a ship – it should be solid, maintainable, and always moving forward."

 ## 📫 **How to Reach Me**
 <p align="left">